CarloNicolini/fagso/README.md

     >> [membership,surprise]=fagso(A)

 **fagso** returns as first argument a dictionary where keys are the vertices and values are the community indices of vertices.
 Second argument is the numeric value of Surprise.

+# Windows support:
+Despite everything should be ready to be ported happily in Windows, I don't have time to let the code compile smoothly on Windows.
+If you want to join me in porting FAGSO for Windows, fork this project on github.

 # FAQ AND TROUBLESHOOTING